sdellis/soupcon.salon/events/shadfest-locals-night.md

 abstract: >
   Friday, April 19th from 5:30-8:30pm in the Parking Lot across from Under the Moon on N. Union St.

+  A collaboration with Soupçon Salon and The Greater Lambertville Chamber of Commerce.
 image: /uploads/shadfest-locals-night2.jpg
 author: Shaun Ellis
 date: 2024-04-19T21:30:31.894Z